Anthony DiNozzo: Special Agent Timothy McGee

 Tony's relationship with Timothy McGee was initially problematic.
 Tony largely ignored or degraded McGee's work and later began actively hazing McGee, as the least-experienced member of the team, from name-calling to making McGee carry all the gear and equipment to a crime scene.
 He would largely take advantage of McGee's naiveté and unfamiliarity with the team's "customs".

-Contrary to appearances, Tony values his relationship with McGee, as seen in the episode "Probie"; Tony goes out of his way to support McGee and makes an effort to cheer him up.
-Tony is the first to try to allay McGee's guilt when McGee accidentally shoots an undercover police officer.
-While Tony is field leader, McGee becomes the senior field agent and Tony shows him much more respect and confidence in his abilities.
+Contrary to appearances, Tony values his relationship with McGee, as seen in the episode "Probie", where Tony goes out of his way to support McGee and is the first to try to allay McGee's guilt after he accidentally shoots an undercover police officer.
+While Tony is the field leader, McGee becomes the senior field agent, and Tony shows him much more respect and confidence in his abilities.

-In the seventh season, the relationship between the two agents is on a much more equal footing and Tony more frequently calls McGee by his first name, Tim.
+In the seventh season, the relationship between the two agents is on a much more equal footing, and Tony frequently calls McGee by his first name, Tim.

 By the eleventh season, Tony is a lot closer to McGee and they confide in one another.
-McGee is the one Tony tells that he has been attending a support group to get over the events of Ziva's departure.
-McGee also goes to Tony for advice when he is considering asking his girlfriend to move in with him.
+McGee is the one Tony tells that he has been attending a support group to get over the events of Ziva's departure and also goes to Tony for advice when he is considering asking his girlfriend to move in with him.